bezurn004/Obsi-Forge-Apedia/GameplayRules/Core/Fundamentals/GP_Impacts.md

 ## Misfortunes
-- Wounded may be marked when you are at 0 health and fail to Endure Harm.
+- Wounded may be marked when you are at 0 health and fail to [[MV_Endure Harm|Endure Harm]].
 You are severely injured.
-- Shaken may be marked when you are at 0 spirit and fail to Endure Stress.
+- Shaken may be marked when you are at 0 spirit and fail to [[MV_Endure Stress|Endure Stress]].
 You are despairing or distraught.
-- Unprepared is marked when you Sacrifice Resources and are reduced to 0 supply.
+- Unprepared is marked when you [[MV_Sacrifice Resources|Sacrifice Resources]] and are reduced to 0 supply.
 You are not properly equipped for the dangers of the Forge.
 Because you and your allies share the same supply value, you mark unprepared together.

 As with all impacts, misfortunes affect your max momentum and momentum reset.
 In addition, if you are wounded, shaken, or unprepared, you cannot increase the associated condition meter.
 - If you are wounded, you cannot increase health.